-Southeast's biology faculty members are participating in strategic professional development to incorporate more technology-based, research-rich resources into their courses and teaching techniques.
+Southeast's biology faculty members are participating in strategic professional development to incorporate more inquiry-based, technology-rich resources into their courses and teaching techniques.

 The university is utilizing two key resources to carry out Title III Project faculty development activities.